thinkst/canarytools-docs/docs/canarytokens/actions.md

         type: string
         description: Browser redirect URL is the URL you want your Canarytoken server to redirect attackers to after they have triggered your Canarytoken token (required when creating fast-redirect and slow-redirect tokens)
-      - name: trigger_type
-        required: false
-        type: string
-        description: SQL action that triggers the SQL Canarytoken - these can be `SELECT`, `INSERT`, `UPDATE` or `DELETE` (required when creating sql tokens)
-      - name: trigger_name
-        required: false
-        type: string
-        description: Name of the trigger we will create (required when creating sql tokens with `trigger_type` as `INSERT`, `UPDATE` or `DELETE`)
-      - name: table_name
-        required: false
-        type: string
-        description: Name of table that will activate the trigger when the `trigger_type` action is executed on this table (required when creating sql tokens with `trigger_type` as `INSERT`, `UPDATE` or `DELETE`)
-      - name: view_name
-        required: false
-        type: string
-        description: Name of the view that will be created to call your specified function (from `function_name`) and trigger the embedded
-                     Canarytoken (required when creating sql tokens with `trigger_type` as `SELECT`)
-      - name: function_name
-        required: false
-        type: string
-        description: Name of the table-view function created to trigger your Canarytoken (required when creating sql tokens with `trigger_type` as `SELECT`)
       - name: exe
         required: false
         type: string